I’ve often thought that the look and feel of the modern Formula 1 silhouette plateaued somewhere in the late 1990s.

 But it doesn’t have to be this way, and the big teams, through their exciting concept designs, appear to think so, too.

-When IndyCar, currently enjoying the spotlight as Fernando Alonso embarks on a path trodden by greats such as Jim Clark, Graham Hill, Mario Andretti and Juan Pablo Montoya before him as he attempts to become a grand prix and Indianapolis 500 winner, considered a new chassis concept at the turn of the decade, one to replace its ageing spec-Dallara chassis, it seriously considered Ben Bowlby’s Delta-Wing concept (pic above).
+When IndyCar, currently enjoying the spotlight as Fernando Alonso embarks on a path trodden by greats such as Jim Clark, Graham Hill, Mario Andretti and Juan Pablo Montoya before him as he attempts to become a grand prix and Indianapolis 500 winner, considered a new chassis concept at the turn of the decade, one to replace its ageing Dallara chassis, it seriously considered Ben Bowlby’s Delta-Wing concept (above).

 There’s a part of me that really wished it had opted for that.
 Here was a car with its narrow front track and spaceship looks that could truly change public perception of what a racing car looked like.
 Here was a car that captured that childhood wonder that comes with seeing something out of this world and mould-breaking.
 It could have defined the series with an individual USP that instead has been fighting, unfairly through circumstance, dwindling consumer interest.

-So perhaps Formula 1 should spend more time focusing on why those of us who love it regardless of its faults, fell for it in the first place and recapture that wonder moment.
+So perhaps Formula 1 should spend more time focusing on why those of us who love it, regardless of its faults, fell for it in the first place and try to recapture that wonder moment.